 For food-motivated pets that eat the treat but leave the medication, you can try holding two treats, one with the tablet or capsule and one without.
 Give your pet the first treat with the medicine inside while showing them the second treat without the tablet or capsule.
 Often in their excitement they’ll eat the dosed treat quickly so they can have another treat.

 #2 Use competition to your advantage and give all pets a treat.

 If you have multiple dogs, you know what brouhaha can occur when you’re giving treats.
 You may be able to use this competition to your advantage.
 After hiding the medication in one treat, hand out the treats to all dogs, making sure you give the medicated treat to the dog that needs it.
-Because some dogs tend to eat faster in competitive situations, your dog just may wolf down his dosed treat so quickly that he won’t know he’s taken his medication.
+Because some dogs tend to eat faster in competitive situations, your dog just may wolf down their dosed treat so quickly that they won’t know they have taken their medication.
 Just be sure that the tablet or capsule doesn’t end up on the floor or in another pet’s tummy.

 #3 Make medication time into a game.

 Conceal and distract can work with some dogs.
 Take out a couple of treats, hiding the tablet or capsule in one of them.
-Then, play a game of “catch” with your dog by tossing him a treat.
-He may become so focused on catching the tossed treat that he won’t notice when you finally toss the doctored treat.
+Then, play a game of “catch” with your dog by tossing them a treat.
+They may become so focused on catching the tossed treat that they won’t notice when you finally toss the doctored treat.